How to stop a Jack Russell barking

 Should you buy a bark collar for a Jack Russell?

-Anti-bark collar’s either spray the dog with citronella, or emit a high-frequency noise whenever it senses barking.
-They can be immediately effective but can also have a negative effect on your dog’s mood.
-They should only be used as a last resort if all else fails as other noises can also set off the bark collar’s.
+Anti-bark collars either spray the dog with citronella, or emit a high-frequency noise whenever it senses barking.
+They can be immediately effective but can also have a negative effect on your dogs mood.
+They aren’t as effective as positive reinforcement training as other noises can also set off the bark collars.
 This can understandably confuse the dog as they are being punished for nothing.
-A more effective collar is the Tractive pet tracking collar.
-A GPS collar linked to your phone that tracks your dogs exercise, creates a virtual fence and means you will never loose your dog.

 Positive reinforcement works for dogs.Huff Post